jacobgellman/jacobgellman.github.io/_pages/about.md

 ![](images/ft_mcmurray_wiki.png)

 I am an Assistant Professor in the Department of Applied Economics at Oregon State University.
 My research focuses on the economics of climate risk and adaptation.
-Some current projects investigate the economic cost of hurricane evacuations, climate risk in homeowners insurance markets, and welfare damages of extreme temperatures for recreation use on public lands.
+Some current projects investigate the economic cost of hurricane evacuations, climate risk in homeowners insurance markets, and welfare damages of extreme temperatures for recreation on public lands.

 Previously I was a Postdoctoral Fellow at the University of Alaska Anchorage.
 I hold a PhD from the University of California, Santa Barbara.
 As a researcher at the Earth Research Institute in Santa Barbara I worked on interdisciplinary wildfire issues with economists, ecologists, and other natural scientists.
 Before graduate school I was an energy economics consultant, where I advised utilities and tribes on energy decisions and produced expert witness testimony for state and federal government entities.